John (Rotten) Lydon

 John enjoyed playing with the Pistols so much he was tempted

 to return several times.
 And while he acknowledges the Pistols

 are a big part of his life it's worth remembering that the majority

 of his career has been spent separate to the Sex Pistols.
 As he has commented, his body and mind is the Sex Pistols but his heart and soul is PiL.

 With PiL on temporary hiatus after 1992 John continued to make his own records.
 "Solo" records

 in the real sense.
 He played, wrote and produced his first solo album 'Psycho's Path' in 1997.

 December 2009 saw the long awaited return of Public Image Limited (PiL) for 7 monumental live dates in the UK.
 Their first shows in 17 years.
 The band have toured worldwide ever since.
 2012 saw them release the critically acclaimed studio album 'This is PiL'.
 The album was self-funded and released on their own PiL Official Ltd label.

-October 2013 saw the BMI honour John with their top award for song-writing; the BMI Icon Award.
+October 2013 saw the Broadcast Music Inc. (BMI) honour John with their highest award for song-writing; the BMI Icon Award.

 John lives in LA with Nora.
 Mrs Rotten for nearly 30 years.